-Watch This: From the Main Menu, press SUS and then XCHE :
+Watch This: From the Main Menu, press BUS and then XCHE and see this:

 And here's the problem you want to solve:

 Today's pork belly trading closed at 75.
 But last week, it closed at 64.
 By what percentage did the price of pork bellies increase in a week?